 During the COVID-19 pandemic, the City of Bellevue is doing what it can to help residents protect themselves and businesses survive.
+We support Public Health - Seattle & King County and the state Department of Health in their efforts to limit the pandemic.
 Facility closures, key messages from public health officials and government orders are posted here.
 Our COVID-19 Updates page offers a running tally of the city's response to date.

 - in-person services Monday, Wednesday, Friday, 10 a.m.-noon and 1-3 p.m.;